Behavior & Mental Health

 Support Coordination Workshops

-The role support coordinators play in facilitating conversations with people with disabilities and their families is crucial to helping people describe their vision for life, define outcomes, and select the services and supports that will help them to achieve this.
-The Charting the LifeCourse (CtLC) framework, developed by the University of Missouri Kansas City, Institute for Human Development, was created to help individuals and families of all abilities and all ages develop a vision for a good life, think about what they need to know and do, identify how to find or develop supports, and discover what it takes to live the lives they want to live.
-Through engaging, hands-on activities, this technical assistance workshop will describe how this model is being implemented in New Jersey and help Support Coordinators improve their communication and information gathering skills, in order to identify and match community-based activities with the interests of the people they support.
+People with disabilities, families, and support coordinators collaborate to map a vision for life, define outcomes, and select the services and supports to help achieve them.
+The Charting the LifeCourse (CtLC) framework, developed by the University of Missouri Kansas City, Institute for Human Development, was created to help individuals and families of all abilities and all ages develop a vision for a good life, think about what they need to know and do, identify how to find or develop supports, and discover what it takes to live the lives they want.
+Through engaging activities, this workshop will describe this framework and demonstrate how it can be used to develop plans that are authentically person-centered

 To meet the training needs of the entire state, there is a limit of participants per agency for this training.